Pier First class zenlike corridors

 Both the receptions spoke English well enough, but it wasn’t clear if I should go back to reception for massage, if someone will come get me, or what, so when I asked, they handed me a buzzer.

-It appears there are ample shower rooms, as I did not have to wait, unlike both Emirates First and BA First lounge experiences recently.
+There are several shower rooms available so I did not have to wait, unlike my experience with both Emirates First and BA First lounge experiences recently.

 Pier First Class Washroom Amenities